Editorial transparency

 Honest framing

-Anything that reads as first-person experience or fake authority is removed or rewritten.
+Anything that reads as first-person experience or implied expert authority is removed or rewritten.
+"We found that" becomes "reviewers report"; a confident claim becomes a hedged one when the evidence is thin.

 Originality

 AI drafts can pick up patterns from training data.
-We rewrite anything that looks like a remix of a single competitor source.
+We rewrite anything that looks like a remix of a single competitor source, and we add the angles and warnings other pages don't include.

 Affiliate compliance